 Contract ambiguity or unfair terms can lead to challenges in enforceability.
 Courts may refuse to enforce arbitration agreements that are deemed unconscionable, lack mutual consent, or cover matters exempt from arbitration.
 Answering ‘when are arbitration agreements not enforceable?’ helps parties draft provisions that withstand judicial scrutiny.

-Mandatory arbitration in employment or consumer contexts may favor parties with more resources and repeat experience.
-The “repeat player” effect suggests arbitrators may unconsciously favor institutional parties who regularly appear before them compared to one-time individual claimants.
+Mandatory arbitration in employment or consumer contexts may favor parties with more resources.
+The “repeat player” effect suggests arbitrators may unconsciously favor institutional parties who regularly appear before them.
+Research shows companies prevail in 94% of consumer arbitration cases in California, highlighting the scale of this imbalance.

 8. Limited remedies